flaneurette/Wake-On-LAN/README.md

-# Wake On LAN (Homeserver)
+# Sleep and Wake a Remote Server with Wake-On-LAN

-Runs an SSH command on a remote server whenever this machine shuts down or powers off - useful for telling a home server to also shut down when your desktop does.
+Two systemd services that keep a home server in sync with this machine's power state: one shuts the server down over SSH whenever this PC shuts down, the other wakes it via Wake-on-LAN whenever the PC boots.

 ## Why not just use `/etc/systemd/system-shutdown/`?